anurag22485/Comfort-Cove/README.md

 **ComfortCove** is a web application for managing and listing short-term rental properties, similar to Airbnb.
 Users can list their properties, manage bookings, and view reviews from other users.
 The project follows the **MVC architecture** (Model-View-Controller) and includes full **CRUD API** functionality.
 It is built using Node.js, MongoDB, Cloudinary for image storage, and various third-party APIs such as Mapbox for geocoding.
 The front-end is styled with **CSS** and **Bootstrap**.

-The project is live at: [https://comfortcovee.onrender.com](https://comfortcovee.onrender.com)
+The project is live at: [https://comfortcovee.onrender.com](https://comfortcovee.onrender.com/listings)
-Explore the listings at: [https://comfortcovee.onrender.com/listings](https://comfortcovee.onrender.com/listings)

 ## Features